HaRQ: How can I model the growth of a planet's worth of simplistic trees (so \(10^{12}\) trees) fast enough to be useful on a game server?

 20 21 22 23 24 25 26 27 28 29 30 31 32 33 36 37 38 39 40 42 34 35 39 22 7 44 43 44

-Figure 4 shows a schematic of the IPL and BPL when adding first the red tree circle and then the green tree circle.
+Figure 4 shows a schematic of the Initial Points List and Boundary Points List when adding first the red tree circle and then the green tree circle.

 To process the ranges, we do the same as before, just in the BPL, that is, we walk the ranges in the BPL, while keeping track of which trees are involved in which range, the ordering stack of tree shadows, while calculating the contributions of each as we go.
 Fortunately, there are only ever a handful of trees shading a specific, region so the shadow stack will be small, and calculating the ordering isn't expensive.